-Good art is stories, lessons and wounds rendered into elegance.
+Good art is honest expression; personal stories, lessons and wounds rendered into elegance.
 Steel believes we become a remix of our influences & what happens to us in our lives; our choices & our circumstances.
-Therefore an artists role is to live a remarkable life and report back on it through their work.
+Therefore an artists role is to live a remarkable life and report back on it in their work.
 Steel is shaped from an early age by complex family life, house fire & suicide.
 This has defined what relationships, material items and people mean to the artist.
 Steels work is escapism, both for himself & others seeking comfort through the arts.

 Peoples choice winner, New Zealands Most Creative in Arts, 2017